Updated January 13, 2021

 But if you have a luxury two-bed, you don’t want to charge the same as the dated garden-level two-bed down the street, right?

 There may be factors you haven’t considered that could allow you to charge more.
 Apartment and building amenities and location play a big part in determining rent price.
 So do market fluctuations.
-When you’re setting a price for a new property or reassessing how much you’re charging on a place you’ve had for a while, you have to take all of the variables into consideration.
+When you’re setting a price for a new property or reassessing how much you’re charging on a place you’ve had for a while, you have to consider all of the variables.

-Here are some tips to help you set the best rent price for your property.
+Here are some tips to help you with a rent comparison for your property.

 Avoid Basing Rent off of Your Property Value

-One way that a landlord could start to think about how much rent to charge is to base it off of the current value of the property.
+One way a landlord could start to think about how much rent to charge is to base it on the property’s current value.
 One rule of thumb is to charge rent around 1% of the property value per month.
 This is simple to understand the way to set the price.
 While this heuristic is easy to understand, it isn’t a good way to generally set the rent.

-For instance, the neighborhood of University Heights is a suburb of San Diego, CA, and three-bedroom rentals are going for $3,187 on average.
+For instance, University Heights’ neighborhood is a suburb of San Diego, CA, and three-bedroom rentals will be $3,187 on average.

-When examining recent sales of Redfin properties, we see that three-bedroom units and homes are selling in the $900K+ range.
+When examining Redfin properties’ recent sales, we see three-bedroom units and homes selling in the $900K+ range.
 Using the 1% rule, that would imply that landlords in the area could charge $9,000 per month.
 But clearly, that isn’t the case.

 Using the 1% rule, depending on where you live, may deliver results that could be unreliable.
-That’s why factoring in your location is important, and understanding your local market is crucial.
+That’s why factoring in your location is essential, and understanding your local market is crucial.